UnB-KnEDLe/datasets/anotacoes_atos_de_contrato_e_licitacao.md

 # Dataset Information

-Datasets with with labeled entities of acts of contract and contract amendment texts.
+Datasets with with labeled entities.
 These datasets were validated and reviewed by members of the KnEDLe project and can be used as a gold standard dataset.

 # Labeled Acts
-**size:** 948 rows
+**size:** 1168 rows

-Manually labeled acts consisting of Acts of Contract and Contract Amendment.
+Manually labeled acts consisting of Extratos de Contrato, Aditamento Contratual, Aviso de Licitação, Aviso de Suspensão de Licitação and Aviso de Revogação/Anulação de Licitação.
 The labeled entities were made upon those labeled texts.

 ## Attribute Information